 Hopefully you now fully understand all the different types of proxies there are and their true meaning and can stay away from scams.

 Always remember – if you are serious about growing accounts and to get truly protected from a proxy perspective you must use a high-quality 4G proxy, as these will have the best chance of keeping your accounts safe.

-While other proxies are cheaper, losing an account will cost you much more at the end of the day.
+While other proxy types are cheaper, losing an account will cost you much more at the end of the day.